HR TREND REPORT: What to expect in 2022

 An all-digital, interconnected HR department allows for continuous improvement measures.
 And while a majority of HR functions haven't shifted to this approach yet, things are slowly changing.
 Benchmark companies like Netflix and Google have already demonstrated the benefits of a data-driven HR model.

-In the near future, senior HR executives will have to start selling their corporate higher-ups on the benefits and long-term value of making an investment into a tech-driven, data-heavy HR approach.
+In the near future, senior HR executives will have to start selling their corporate higher-ups on the benefits and long-term value of making an investment in a tech-driven, data-heavy HR approach.

 While data-driven HR can help with pretty much all strategic business goals, there's one that stands out by its effectiveness: increased workforce productivity.